jnixy/website/content/publication/43-jclc-standards-of-proof/index.md

   preview_only: no
 doi: null
 projects: []
-publication: '*Journal of Criminal Law and Criminology*'
+publication: '*Journal of Criminal Law and Criminology*, 112(1), 37-78'
 publication_short:
 publication_types:
 - "2"